Endpoint reference¶

 GET /api/v1/events/evt_abc123 HTTP/1.1

-Host: api.revento.example
+Host: api.revento.app

 Authorization: Bearer rev_install_...